IntegralDefense/ACE/docs/user-guide.rst

 Overview         Gives an overview of ACE's performance and statistics Manual Analysis  Where analysts can upload or submit observables for ACE to analyze Manage Alerts    The ACE alert queue
-Events           Where EventSentry events are managed Metrics          For creating and tracking metrics from the data ACE generates
+Events           Where ACE events are managed
+Metrics          For creating and tracking metrics from the data ACE generates
 ===============  ===============